crumbhole/argocd-lovely-plugin/README.md

 ## General configuration
 argocd-lovely-plugin is designed for minimal configuration and to do the right thing.
 The following environment variables can be used to change some behaviour:
-- LOVELY_PLUGINS: Set to a comma separated list of binaries to run, in the same way as Argo CD expects plugins. stdin->plugin->stdout processing yaml.
-Each plugin is executed with bash -c <plugin and parameters>, so you can pass parameters as hoped for.
+- LOVELY_PREPROCESSORS and LOVELY_PLUGINS: Set to a comma separated list of binaries to run during preprocessing and as plugins.
+Read [this](doc/plugins.md) for more on plugins.
 - LOVELY_KUSTOMIZE_PATH: Set to a path or binary name to use for Kustomize.
 - LOVELY_HELM_PATH: Set to a path or binary name to use for Helm.